xmengkinaxis/CPP/System Design Interview Checklist.md

 message queue to queue all requests, so that the system is highly available and open to updates while remaining the consistent at the same time

 Redundancy - describes the fact that you have more than one node/component/process in a system and it's pretty useful for handling failovers.
-In the case that one of your nodes fail, another node in the system can take over and carry on.<br> Redundancy can be: active - where all the traffic goes to all nodes at the same time passive - where one node receive traffic and in the case of failure, a switch will be made to another node.<br>
+In the case that one of your nodes fail, another node in the system can take over and carry on.<br> Redundancy can be: active - where all the traffic goes to all nodes at the same time<br>
+passive - where one node receive traffic and in the case of failure, a switch will be made to another node.<br>
-"Redundancy is the duplication of nodes, in case of some of them are failing"
+"Redundancy is the duplication of nodes, in case of some of them are failing"<br>

 Replication - includes redundancy, but involves the copying of data from one node to another or the synchronization of state between nodes.
 An example of where replication is done is at the databases or MQs level that forms a cluster.<br> Replication can be:
-active: each node receives each message in order to keep in sync with the rest of the nodes
+active: each node receives each message in order to keep in sync with the rest of the nodes<br>
 passive: this is the leader-follower model, where the leader receives all the requests and then forwards them to the followers.<br>
-"Replication is the synchronization of state between redundant nodes."
+"Replication is the synchronization of state between redundant nodes."<br>

 Redundancy : Duplication of critical components (node, process) with the aim to achieve reliability.
 Redundancy helps avoid single-point failure.
-For instance, if we have two instances running and one of them fails then, then the system can switch over to another one.
+For instance, if we have two instances running and one of them fails then, then the system can switch over to another one.<br>

 Replication : Sharing information to ensure consistency between redundant resources.